blue bulletin from bcidaho

 Getting good-quality sleep is an important part of your overall health, as it can affect your memory and mood.
 In a study of adults older than 65, researchers found that those who did not get enough sleep had a harder time concentrating than those who got good-quality sleep.
 Another study found that those in their 50s and 60s who got six hours of sleep or less a night were at a higher risk of developing dementia later in life.

 Create a large-type printed list of family and healthcare provider phone numbers and list your medications.
-This can help if you become disoriented or if a caregiver or friend is there in an emergency.
+This can help if you become disoriented or if a caregiver or friend needs to help you in an emergency.

 Build your social group